juergenweb/FrameworkLoader/README.md

 ## Supported frameworks

-The following framworks are supported by the module at the moment:
+The following frameworks are supported by the module at the moment:

 * Bootstrap 4
 * Bootstrap 5